Psychoanalytic dream interpretation: Implications in therapy

-Freud believed that the therapist's role contributes a lot in dream work's efficacy.
+Freud believed that the therapist's role contributed a lot in dream work's efficacy.
 Freud stated that the dream interpreters were no different from other scientists because their ability to interpret dreams is a skill that requires experience and knowledge of the subject.
 In recent decades authors and psychologists have begun to disagree with parts of Freud's theory.
 M. Freeman states that the interpretation of dreams must involve some fabrication of the client's dreams.
 Contemporary therapists are beginning to think that dream interpretation may involve unconscious thought of the client but it also may involve creation of meaning from the therapist.
 Therapeutic work done on dreams is used in practices such as family therapy, group therapy, Gestalt therapy, psychodrama, client-centered therapy, and cognitive-behavioral therapy.
 The majority of therapists that use dream interpretation in therapy are psychotherapists.

 The psychoanalysts that use dream interpretation most often will use the Freudian dream theory.
 If there are other therapists, such as humanistic and cognitive-behavior therapists, that use dream interpretation in therapy; they are more likely to use a different method than the Freudian dream theory a majority of the time.
 The majority of psychotherapists have distanced themselves from using dream interpretation in therapy.
 The psychoanalysts that still use dream work in therapy find benefits in working with dreams with their clients.
 One benefit is success in the treatment of their patients when using dream interpretation.
 Therapists that use dream interpretation who also show compassion and are facilitating to the client show even greater results and benefits with their clients than just dream interpretation alone.